What actually happens to travelers here.

 Typical cost band: $15,000-40,000

-Common providers: Global Rescue, MedJet, International SOS โ compare current quotes and policy terms before relying on any single provider.
+Common providers: Global Rescue, MedJet, International SOS

 Required

-- ๐ด Yellow Fever (only if arriving from a yellow fever endemic country)
+- Yellow Fever (only if arriving from a yellow fever endemic country)

 Recommended

-- ๐ก Hepatitis A
+- Hepatitis A

-- ๐ก Hepatitis B
+- Hepatitis B

-- ๐ก Typhoid
+- Typhoid

-- ๐ก Japanese Encephalitis (for rural/extended stays)
+- Japanese Encephalitis (for rural/extended stays)

 No mandatory vaccinations for most travelers.
 Yellow fever certificate required from endemic areas only.
 Routine vaccinations should be current.

-Tap water in Brunei is safe to drink.
+Tap water: Safe to drink — Tap water in Brunei is safe to drink.
 The water treatment system is modern and well-maintained.
 Bottled water is widely available but not necessary in urban areas.

 Food safety standards are good.
 Brunei has strict halal food regulations.
 Street food and restaurant food are generally safe.
 Rice dishes, nasi katok (chicken with rice and sambal), and fresh seafood are staples.
 No alcohol is served anywhere in Brunei.
 Night markets in Gadong offer excellent local food.

-International crisis support: Contact your embassy for assistance
+English / international line: Contact your embassy for assistance

 English-speaking therapists: Limited.
 Some private counselors in Bandar Seri Begawan speak English.
 RIPAS Hospital has psychiatric services.